viromelab/tracespipe/README.md

 ```
 ./TRACESPipe.sh <parameters>
 ```
-There are many parameters and configurations that can be used.
+There are many parameters and configurations that can be used.<br>
 See the next section for more information about the usage.

 ## 4. Usage ##